 Hey, we’ve all been there, right?
 You get a great deal on a vacation package or you want to take a trip to visit family or friends.
 You diligently plan and pack accordingly.
 You get to your destination and realize that your luggage took a wayward turn somewhere.
-You end up hanging out in the same clothes you arrived in for several days at the mercy of an airline, or some other transportation authority, hoping that they find your luggage.
+You end up hanging out in the same clothes you arrived in for several days at the mercy of an airline, or some other transportation authority, hoping that they find you luggage.
+Such is the life of the traveler.
 So here are some tips on how to track your luggage.
 I’m hoping this is never necessary but it’s always best to be prepared.

 Unique Luggage Identifiers

 It’s easier to spot your luggage if it looks unique to the rest of the pack.
 I’m not saying you should go out and buy custom-made luggage.
 There are a few simple things you can do to make your luggage easier to identify.

 - Add a ribbon, sticker or even make a mark on your luggage with indelible marker.